przemek83/penna-model/README.md

     6/6 [**************************************************]
     Execution time: 7s.

-The sequential progress callback should be combined with sequential execution.
+The sequential progress bar should be combined only with sequential execution.

 ## Genome length
 Genome length is hard-coded in the `Config::Params` structure at field `bits_`.
 Its value equals to `64`.
 To modify genome length, one can do 2 things: